 Dr. Clemens M. Granskou ‘13

-For service to Waldorf College and Higher Education in the American Lutheran Church.
+For service to Waldorf University and Higher Education in the American Lutheran Church.

 Mrs. Margaret Lyng Hagen ‘26

-For selfless dedication to Waldorf College, untiring witness in the church and exemplifying the "Waldorf Spirit".
+For selfless dedication to Waldorf University, untiring witness in the church and exemplifying the "Waldorf Spirit".

 Mr. Homer Danielson ‘36

-For outstanding service to Waldorf College and to the total program of Christian Higher Education in The American Lutheran Church.
+For outstanding service to Waldorf University and to the total program of Christian Higher Education in The American Lutheran Church.